 Friction-derived meltwater is manyfold greater than the component of meltwater derived from geothermal heating due to the high fraction of motion from sliding in winter.
-Moreover, the rate of meltwater generation at borehole sites across the central region of the IS basin can increase by up to 20% over the winter.
-The winter state of the basal drainage system must therefore accommodate and/or evacuate a water flux that is likely to be reasonably large when integrated over the basin, and increases over the ~7-month duration of the winter.
+Moreover, the rate of meltwater generation at borehole sites across the central region of the IS basin can increase by up to 20 % over the winter.
+The winter state of the basal drainage system must therefore accommodate and/or evacuate a water flux that is likely to be reasonably large when integrated over the basin and that increases over the \sim 7-month duration of the winter.

-Some meltwater is likely accommodated by the underlying groundwater system, although groundwater modelling of fractured bedrock conditions beneath the GrIS and similar ice sheet settings (Jaquet et al., 2019; Lemieux et al., 2008) suggest recharge rates of mm a-1 rather than the cm a-1 rates of meltwater production.
+Some meltwater is likely accommodated by the underlying groundwater system, although groundwater modeling of fractured bedrock conditions beneath the GrIS and similar ice sheet settings (Jaquet et al., 2019; Lemieux et al., 2008) suggests recharge rates of millimeters per year (mm a^{-1}) rather than the centimeter per year (cm a^{-1}) rates of meltwater production.
 Englacial storage space is also unlikely to have sufficient capacity for the water.
 To accommodate the water in the overlying ice mass, englacial storage space would need to open over time to match the continuous production of meltwater.
 However, the stored water would need to periodically drain to avoid continuous build-up of water so as to maintain the liquid water content in the temperate ice layer below a few percent (Brown et al., 2017).
-Further, our borehole transect reveals the temperate layer at inland locations can be just a few meters thick (Harrington et al., 2015), which severely limits the potential for liquid water storage in basal ice (Downs et al., 2018).
+Further, our borehole transect reveals that the temperate layer at inland locations can be just a few meters thick (Harrington et al., 2015), which severely limits the potential for liquid water storage in basal ice (Downs et al., 2018).

-The total water in storage and the geometry of cavities is a function of unknown bed roughness.
+The total water in storage and the geometry of cavities are a function of unknown bed roughness.
 Nevertheless, an increase in the storage space over the winter should occur due to cavity expansion as the ice flow accelerates (Iken, 1981).
-Our measured basal water pressures are continuously near overburden and sliding speeds approach 100 m a-1 during winter.
-Thus, Kamb's (1987) stepped-cavity system with a no-flow condition requires that stable cavities have large step heights/lengths (e.g., cavities many 10s of meters long).
-Only these large sized cavities can undergo sufficient expansion to accommodate the volume of basal meltwater generated.
-The large size, however, is unsupported by prior observations of cavities on a hard bed (e.g., Anderson et al., 1982; Walder & Hallet, 1979) which suggest water cavities are much smaller.
-Observations of a single cavity at our 33 km site using dye dilution techniques also indicate a far smaller cavity size with a volume of several m3 (Meierbachtol et al., 2016).
+Our measured basal water pressures are continuously near overburden and sliding speeds approach 100 m a^{-1} during winter.
+Thus, Kamb's (1987) stepped-cavity system with a no-flow condition requires stable cavities to have large step heights and/or lengths (e.g., cavities many tens of meters long).
+Only these large-sized cavities can undergo sufficient expansion to accommodate the volume of basal meltwater generated.
+The large size, however, is unsupported by prior observations of cavities on a hard bed (e.g., Anderson et al., 1982; Walder and Hallet, 1979), which suggest water cavities are much smaller.
+Observations of a single cavity at our 33 km site using dye dilution techniques also indicate a far smaller cavity size with a volume of several cubic meters (Meierbachtol et al., 2016b).
 Furthermore, the large cavity size is radically inconsistent with bed geometries considered by subglacial hydrology models (e.g., Downs et al., 2018; Schoof, 2010; Werder et al., 2013).

-A more realistic irregular bed would yield shorter cavities than the over-simplified stepped bed, because the downstream side of cavities would terminate against any slight rise in the bed.
-Accommodation of new water though cavity growth would be even more restricted and so the Kamb (1987) stepped bed analysis represents the upper-end of potential cavity storage of the water generated by basal melting.
-Hence, the scenario that all basal meltwater is accommodated by opening isolated cavities appears untenable.
-The challenges of attributing all winter meltwater generation to local sinks in ice, substrate, or expansion of water cavities, therefore implies connectivity in the subglacial drainage system during winter.
+A more realistic irregular bed would yield shorter cavities than the oversimplified stepped bed because the downstream side of cavities would terminate against any slight rise in the bed.
+Accommodation of new water though cavity growth would be even more restricted, so the Kamb (1987) steppedbed analysis represents the upper end of potential cavity storage of the water generated by basal melting.
+Hence, the scenario that all basal meltwater is accommodated by opening isolated cavities appears to be untenable.
+The challenges of attributing all winter meltwater generation to local sinks in ice, substrate, or expansion of water cavities, therefore imply connectivity in the subglacial drainage system during winter.